napframework/nap-docs/app/manual/05_scene.md

 Overview {#scene_overview}
 =======================

 Modern applications can grow considerably in size when it comes to the amount of data they have to manage and the complex logic they need to support.
-NAP uses a powerful <a href="https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system" target="_blank">entity component system</a> to aid the development process.
+NAP uses a powerful [entity component system](https://en.wikipedia.org/wiki/Entity_component_system) to aid the development process.
 This system allows you to identify and organize all the essential parts of your application.
 What separates entities and components from regular resources is that they allow you to group content together in a meaningful way and are dynamic.
 They are created to perform a specific task at runtime of your application.
 For example: render your model at a specific location, position the camera or play back audio.
 All the individual parts in the system can reference and talk to each other in a generic fashion.

 Listed below are the most important objects and their roles within the system: